twilliamsorel/trevors-tales/src/_stories/starship-redemption-1.md

 ---
 layout: story
-title: The Crash of the Starship Discovery, Chapter 1
+title: The Crash of the Starship Redemption, Chapter 1
 date: 2020-01-09
 comments: true
-image: uploads/starship-discovery-1.jpeg
+image: uploads/starship-redemption-1.jpeg
 description: A man wakes from a long slumber in a stasis pod.
 He is on a crashed starship, and he has forgotten everything.
 categories:
   - science fiction
   - serialized
-  - crash of the starship discovery
+  - crash of the starship redemption
 continue: Chapter 2
-continue-link: /stories/starship-discovery-2
+continue-link: /stories/starship-redemption-2
 serialized: first
 ---